joshfaberNCMC/cis150_a08/README.md

-Password for encrypted db is ncmc.
+Password for encrypted db is ncmc